jackanakin/solid/README.md

 `Deal with the creation of objects of classes`

 ### 6.1 Builder
+`Allows to construct complex objects step by step and to produce different types and representations of an object using the same construction code`

+Usefull when:<br/>
-`Usefull when there is a complex process to construct an object, also, abstracts logic related to the object and allows immutable class creation`
+There is a complex process to construct an object.<br/>
+Allows immutable class creation.<br/>
+Have to construct Composite trees or other complex objects.

 Examples: StringBuilder (not 100%) and Calendar

 ### 6.2 Simple Factory
 `Method that separate and encapsulate the instantiation of an object, commonly to a static method`

+Simple factory uses a criteria to choose which object to initialize.<br/>
-Simply moves instantiation logic away from main code avoiding importing unrelated classes
+Simply moves instantiation logic away from main code avoiding importing unrelated classes.<br/>

-Knows about all classes objects it can create
+Knows about all classes objects it can create.<br/>

-May combined to use Builder pattern to create and object
+May be combined to use Builder pattern to create and object.<br/>

 Examples: NumberFormat

-### 6.3 Factory Method
+### 6.3 Factory Method aka Virtual Constructor
+`Provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created`

-Moves object creation logic from main code to separate class
+Moves object creation logic from main code to separate class.<br/>

-The creator can be concrete class and provide a default implementation
+The creator can be concrete class and provide a default implementation.<br/>

-Don't need to know which class to instantiate and allows new classes to be added withou affecting main code
+Don't need to know which class to instantiate and allows new classes to be added without affecting main code.<br/>

-Subclasses decide which object to instantiate by overriding factory method
+Subclasses decide which object to instantiate by overriding factory method.<br/>

-May be combined with Simple Factory
+May be combined with Simple Factory.<br/>

 Examples: AbstractCollection<E> has an abstract method called iterator()

 ### 6.4 Prototype
-`Allow us to make copies of existing object avoiding having to recreate objects from scratch`
+`Allows to make copies of existing object avoiding having to recreate objects from scratch`

+Copies an existing object to create a separate new object.<br/>
+While implementing, attention to the requirement of deep or shallow copy of object state.<br/>

+Usefull when:<br/>
-A complex object that is costly to create may be re-created using and existing instance
+A complex object that is costly to create may be re-created using and existing instance.<br/>

-Should pay attention to the requirement of deep or shallow copy of object state
+When code shouldn’t depend on the concrete classes of objects that you need to copy.<br/>

 Examples: Object.clone()

 ### 6.5 Abstract Factory
 `Allows to produce families of related objects without specifying their concrete classes`

+Factories can be singletons.<br/>
+Client code is unaware of the concrete factory class that it is using as well as the products.
+Client code works with interface or abstract class references.<br/>
+A product family has classes whose objects work with each other to achieve some functionality.
+These classes can belong to different inheritance hierachy.<br/>

+Usefull when:<br/>
-Usefull when we need to work with sets or kits of related classes that are related to produce something or wish to constraint object creation so that they all work together
+Have to work with sets or kits of related classes that are related to produce something.<br/>

-Factories can be singletons

-Adding a new class type requires changes to the base factory
+Have to constraint object creation so that they all work together.<br/>

 Examples: DocumentBuilderFactory (not 100%)

 ### 6.6 Singleton
 `Ensures that a class has only one instance, while providing a global access point to this instance`

+Any mutable state of a singleton is a global state.<br/>
-Declare constructor private, provide a getInstance method for global access
+Simply declare the constructor private and provide a getInstance method for global access.<br/>

-Are held by class loader and not per JVM
+Instances are held by class loader and not per JVM.<br/>

+Best option of type is Lazy with Initialization Holder Class.<br/>

+Types:<br/>
-Eager - Creates the instance ASAP
+Eager - Creates the instance ASAP.<br/>

-Lazy with Double Checked Locking (Classic) - Creates the instance only when needed, must aquire thread lock and deal with sync. problems
+Lazy with Double Checked Locking (Classic) - Creates the instance only when needed, must aquire thread lock and deal with sync. problems.<br/>

-Lazy with Initialization Holder Class - Creates an inner holder to avoid having sync. and threadlock issues
+Lazy with Initialization Holder Class - Creates an inner holder to avoid having sync. and threadlock issues.<br/>

-Enum - Deals with serealization problems
+Enum - Deals with serealization problems.<br/>

 Examples: java.lang.Runtime

 ### 6.7 Object Pool
 `Usefull when the cost of creating an instance of a class is high and a large number of objects of this class is needed for a short duration`

-Create a class for object pool with a thread-safe caching of objects and add a method to acquire and release objects, pool should also reset the object before giving it out
+Create a class for object pool with a thread-safe caching of objects and add a method to acquire and release objects, pool should also reset the object before giving it out.<br/>

-We should choose an aproach when are no more objects available to give out, create a new instance of the object or wait for one to be available
+Must choose an aproach when there aren't more objects available to give out: create a new instance of the object or wait for one to be available.<br/>
+Must execute a reset method on the object before returning it to the cache.<br/>

+Usefull when:<br/>
+Object creation cost is very high and each object is used for a short duration as well as large number of such objects are needed.<br/>
+Object Pool can improve application performance.<br/>
+An object represents an external resource which is limited, like database connections.

 Example: ThreadPoolExecutor, apache BasicDataSource